 The rise of Slack has brought some of the fluid spirit of an in-person office environment to the web, although in our experience its running timeline can make it feel like looking for a needle in a haystack to find that one item that you really needed.
 Still, its synchronous nature and the way it feels like a chat along with its broad & customizable library of animated icons makes it feel like a friendly, vibrant communication forum.
 Of course, email is still a part of the mix and can often be a critical tool for asychronous teams that span across really disparate geographies, such as India – United States – Eastern Europe, for example.
 A helpful reference for staying in touch with your colleagues’ current time of day is World Clock, and especially their “International Meeting Planner” page can be quite useful to wrap your head around what works for a highly timezone-distributed team.

 Being able to see each other in a videoconference format does wonders for human connection and camaraderie.
-Google Hangouts does a fine job, although it doesn’t offer recording.
-WebEx remains a top-flight solution, with all the bells and whistles that come with its price tag.
+Google Meet does a fine job, although it doesn’t offer recording.
 Zoom is another great option.
-We feel that a pure teleconference solution without any options for live video is now passé, but established teams can get by with just teleconferencing if your team members already have the opportunity for regular face-to-face interactions.
+We feel that a pure teleconference solution without any options for live video is now completely passé.
 And yes, these tools have a notorious reputation for glitches, but just go have a laugh at this ludicrous example, and carry on with that virtual meeting you need to run.

 For written documentation, whether it’s a full-fledged wiki solution like Confluence, or the well-known GSuite (Docs/Sheets/Slides), today many web-based tools facilitate easy dissemination and maintenance of documentation and materials for working teams.
 Both Confluence and GSuite have good commenting/annotating features for collaboration in place.
 For user experience design and product management activities in particular, InVision has streamlined the sharing of visual materials and prototypes that keep the whole team aware of the bigger picture of system behaviors; it integrates especially tightly with the graphic design tool, Sketch.
 Another tool that’s making waves and winning awards is Miro, an online “whiteboard” that allows for multiple team members to collaborate in real-time as well as store materials for reference.